 Although online learning has tried to engage online platforms to reach out to learners, still we can’t deny the engagement and efficiency of a classroom setting.

 The huge transition from classroom learning to online education is challenging for everyone.
 Our students need to be extra disciplined to fight home distractions and to become more engaged learners.

 On the other hand, teachers have to lay in extra effort to make students learn effectively.
 Otherwise, our students will perform worse with online learning delivery!

 The teaching-learning process has been made productive through face-to-face interaction and communication between students and teachers.

 Student Attitude and Learning Perspectives

 “Most of my students in the classroom are dependent learners.”
 I can hear some say, “My students need to improve their time management and organizational skills.”
 With these statements, choosing an online mode of education poses a big challenge.

-As online learning delegates more responsibilities, learners whose attitudes best refined in a classroom setting will have a hard time making adjustments.
+As online learning delegates more responsibilities, learners whose attitudes are better refined in a classroom setting will have a hard time making adjustments.

-Assuming learning tasks online is quite difficult especially to reluctant learners who work best in traditional classroom learning.
+Assuming learning tasks online is quite difficult, especially for reluctant learners who work best in traditional classroom learning.